What’s a website?

 One way JavaScript is so different from HTML and CSS is that it can actually write HTML and CSS for you.
 Once you realize that, you might ask yourself: how much of my website can I code just using JavaScript?
 The answer is quite a lot, but it helps to have some data to pull from.

-Even though this is the last unit, remember that there isn’t really a finish line to web programming.
+Even though this is the last chapter, remember that there isn’t really a finish line to web programming.
 You can always run into a problem that requires learning a new skill.
 After this, you’ll at least have all the basics you need to solve those problems.